cwqt/site/posts/2021-09-11-committing-to-nvim.md

 - movements like `sr"(` - change `"foo"` to `(foo)`
   <https://github.com/machakann/vim-sandwich>
 - indentation markers <https://github.com/lukas-reineke/indent-blankline.nvim>

+i highly doubt this is the end of the tweaking, but it's a good enough start to keep me on a similar level of productivity as in vscode

 # some annoying things i had to figure out